DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

 ]);
 ```

-Here we start again with a trigger named 'addItemFadeAnimation'.
+Here we start again with a trigger, named 'addItemFadeAnimation'.
 But in this example we start with transition.
 Remember, the transition() function accepts two arguments: the first argument accepts an expression that defines the direction between two transition states, and the second argument accepts one or a series of animation steps.

 In this example, when we change our triggered value in any way, we want the animation to trigger.
 We define this using wildcard `*`.
 If the value changes from anything to anything, apply the animation.

 Let's look at how we apply this trigger first.
-In `post.component.html` I wrapped an `*ngFor` directive with our animation trigger.
+In `post.component.html` we wrap an `*ngFor` directive with our animation trigger.
 If the posts array length changes (i.e. we add a new element to the array), then apply the animation to the new element.

 ```html
 <div [@addItemFadeAnimation]="posts.length">